Electric Engineer Jobs and Careers

 Overall employment is projected to grow nine percent through 2026, about as fast as the average for all occupations, reports the US Bureau of Labor Statistics (BLS).

-The need to upgrade the nation’s power grids will also require more EE jobs.
+The need to upgrade the nation’s power grids will also require more Electrical Engineer (EE) jobs.
 Job growth is projected to be largely in engineering services firms, as more companies need more expertise for projects involving electronic devices and systems.
 Electrical engineers also will be in demand to develop sophisticated consumer electronics.

 The rapid pace of technological innovation will likely drive demand for jobs in research and development, an area in which engineering expertise is needed to design distribution systems related to new technologies.
 Electrical engineers will play key roles in new developments with solar arrays, semiconductors and communications technologies.
 Additionally, electrical engineers may play a role in assisting with the automation of various production processes.